M01010100/CS_538_D3D_SSPL_townsemc/README.md

 ## Additional
 Under torchvggish/torchvggish/vggish_pretrained download the file from the link in the txt file.

+Req.txt is the package list for the conda enviroment, there are several packages.

+ffmpeg

 ## Run
-Run main_mock.py to generate and data and run model.
+Run 'run_experiment.py' to generate and data and run model.
+ ---
 # Self-Supervised Predictive Learning (SSPL)
 This repository hosts the PyTorch code for our self-supervised sound source localization method.